Search

 • Speed: Electric arc welding has a higher production rate than gas welding.

-• Power supply: Gas welding does not require an electrical power supply for the process, unlike electric arc welds that need specific currents and frequencies.
+• Power supply: Gas welding does not require an electrical power supply for the process, unlike electric arc welds which need specific currents and frequencies.

-If you’re thinking about pursuing a career in welding, there’s no better place to start than at one of UTI’s campus locations.1 Get the training and experience you need at one of the campuses offering the Welding Technology program:
+If you’re thinking about pursuing a career in welding, there’s no better place to start than at one of UTI’s campus locations.1 Get the training and knowledge you need at one of the campuses offering our Welding Technology program:

 You can pursue an in-demand career doing something you love.
 Request more information here.